agrawal-rohit/grimoire/README.md

 The details for summon command and the list of supported resources are provided in the [summoning command reference](#summon-resource).

 > [!IMPORTANT]
-> Some workflows in the generated projects require repository secrets to be set in the GitHub project _(Settings → Secrets and variables → Actions)_.
+> Some workflows in the generated projects may require repository secrets to be set in the GitHub project _(Settings → Secrets and variables → Actions)_.
+Additionally, ensure that "Allow GitHub Actions to create and approve pull requests" is checked in Settings → Actions → General.
 Make sure to set them to prevent [github action][github-actions] failures before releasing your code out in the world.

 `grimoire` uses a simple tag-driven release workflow for stress-free delivery (This same workflow is configured for projects summoned with `grimoire`).
 See the [release process](CONTRIBUTING.md#release-process) section in [CONTRIBUTING.md](CONTRIBUTING.md) for details.